 Right to buy

-If you were a secure tenant of Peterborough City Council at the time your property was transferred to Cross Keys Homes in October 2004, you may qualify for the Preserved Right to Buy your property (PRTB).
-If you move to a different property owned by us your Preserved Right to Buy will go with you to your new home.
+If you were a secure tenant of Peterborough City Council at the time your property was transferred to Cross Keys Homes in October 2004, you might qualify for the Preserved Right to Buy your property.
+If you move to a different property owned by us, your Preserved Right to Buy will go with you to your new home.

-You do not have the Preserved Right to Buy if:
+You don’t have the Preserved Right to Buy if:

-• you are an assured tenant and do not hold an assured protected tenancy
+• you’re an assured tenant and don’t hold an assured protected tenancy

 • your home is rented to you in relation to your employment